 I will admit, I actually haven’t read the book yet.
 But it’s not because I’ve been flaky on this resolution.

-Instead, I binge-read Kafka by the Sea by Haruki Murakami in a day.
+Instead, I binge-read Kafka on the Shore by Haruki Murakami in a day.
 Well, ~ 5 hours of reading in 20 hours.
 Almost a day.